 For their 2018 campaign, Showtime was looking to unify their branding for all acquisition marketing tactics.
 Specifically they wanted to create a high-end look that could be affordably deployed across hundreds of individual videos in multiple formats.
 This posed some interesting technical challenged such as how to minimize the round trip from editorial to graphics back to editorial so that more could be done in less time.

 The concept that we landed on was called “The Ring”.
-It was composed of a a ring of monitors set in a fully 3D world which included bold, fully 3D type and logos.
-This setup was a natural progression from their 2017 3D video wall campaign.
+It was composed of a ring of monitors set in a fully 3D world which included bold, fully 3D type and logos.
+This setup was a natural progression from their 2017 campaign.

-In the past, a look of this quality might only have been deployed on 3-4 individual spots because of all 3D elements and the perceived notion that several animators would need to have a hand on it.
-Instead I delivered them a system where the editors and producers could finish a complete spot without needed an animator at all.
+In the past, a look of this quality might have only been deployed on 3-4 individual spots over the year, because of all 3D elements and the perceived notion that several animators would need to have a hand on it.
+Instead we delivered them a system where editors and producers could finish a complete spot without needing to use an animator at all.

-This allowed the department to create hundred of spots in multiple formats (landscape, portrait and square) effectively letting them produce 6-8x the number of spots for the same budget.
+This allowed the department to create hundred of spots in multiple formats (landscape, portrait and square) effectively letting them produce 6-8x the content for the same yearly budget.